 Sol's aim is to provide a safe, confidential and welcome treatment, where you, the client, receive special care as a unique individual, to help you to feel better, more balanced, in a state of well-being with more peace of mind.

-A Reiki session takes 60 minutes, plus confidential consultation.
+Reiki Distance session takes 30 minutes, plus confidential consultation, through Zoom app.

 To book yours HERE or call 07967195400